coherenza/gebouwenpaspoort-webui/README.md

 ## Deploying

 - The front-end is currently hosted on Github pages, on [https://gbp2.pandata.nl].
 A new version is built and deployed upon pushing to master.
 See the [.github/deploy.yml]

 - Meilisearch is hosted on DigitalOcean at [http://green.pandata.nl] and [http://blue.pandata.nl].
 Check `config.ts` to see the one we're currently using.
-At this time of writing, `blue` contains the outdated / old data.
+In order to change from blue to green or vice versa, change `const server` in `config.ts`.

+- The domains [http://green.pandata.nl] and [http://blue.pandata.nl] point to load balancers at DigitalOcean.
+This is configured in the DNS A-records for the domain `pandata.nl`.
+The load balancers forward all traffic to the 'meili-blue' and 'meili-green' droplets.
+The only purpose of the load balancers is to enable HTTPS.

+For testing, you may connect your local front-end to blue or green (the one that is not used for production).
+Of course both servers must be running for this testing scenario.

-To run it, SSH into the droplet (can be done in DigitalOcean console) and run the command below:
+To run MeiliSearch on a (blue / green) server, SSH into the droplet (can be done in DigitalOcean console) and run the command below:

 ```sh
 docker run -it \